For New Relic One pricing, the count of billable users is a billing factor.

 We have two versions of the New Relic One pricing model:

 - The "New Relic One without core users" version.
 If your New Relic organization existed prior to January 12, 2022, and hasn't switched to the newer version, this is your version.
 Organizations on this version can add only basic users and full platform users; they don't have access to core users.
-This pricing version will be increasingly deprecated over time.
-See the billable user rules for this version.
+This version will be increasingly deprecated over time as customers on this version switch to the core user version.
+See the rules for this version.

 Tips for determining which version you're on: